roc-20/simple_behavior_tree/README.md

         ],
     );

+    // Execute the parallel node
+    println!("\nExecuting Parallel Node:");
-    match bt.tick() {
+    match parallel_node.tick() {
-        BTStatus::Success => println!("Behavior Tree succeeded"),
+        BTStatus::Success => println!("Parallel Node succeeded"),
-        BTStatus::Failure => println!("Behavior Tree failed"),
+        BTStatus::Failure => println!("Parallel Node failed"),
-        BTStatus::Running => println!("Behavior Tree is still running"),
+        BTStatus::Running => println!("Parallel Node is still running"),
     }
 }
 ```

-This example creates a parallel node that succeeds if any of its children succeed.
+This example demonstrates the basic setup for sequence, selector, and parallel nodes within a behavior tree.
+Each type of node has its own unique behavior:

+- **Sequence Nodes**: Execute their children sequentially, stopping at the first failure.
+- **Selector Nodes**: Execute their children until one succeeds.
+- **Parallel Nodes**: Execute all children in parallel and succeed based on the configured mode (e.g., AnySuccess).

+By combining these nodes, you can build complex behavior trees for AI systems in games, robotics, and more.

 ## Contributing